EMezzi/LEGuidance/README.md

 ![Methodology](figures/methodology_.png)

-EDMA is a novel methodology designed to improve Large Language Model reasoning capability in multimodal QA settings, where integration of information from multiple sources is required to correctly answer questions.
+EDMA is a novel methodology designed to improve Large Language Model inference capability in multimodal QA settings, where integration of information from multiple sources is required to correctly answer questions.

 EDMA is the first approach that quantifies and traces the contribution of each modality to the reduction of uncertainty over possible answer choices.